Docs Menu

 BSON Document Size

-The maximum BSON document size is 16 megabytes.
+The maximum BSON document size is 16 mebibytes.

-The maximum document size helps ensure that a single document cannot use excessive amount of RAM or, during transmission, excessive amount of bandwidth.
+The maximum document size helps ensure that a single document cannot use an excessive amount of RAM or an excessive amount of bandwidth during transmission.
 To store documents larger than the maximum size, MongoDB provides the GridFS API.
-See mongofiles and the documentation for your driver for more information about GridFS.
+For more information about GridFS, see mongofiles and the documentation for your driver.

 Nested Depth for BSON Documents